IS A BUDDHIST AUTHOR, TEACHER, PERPETUAL STUDENT AND CONTEMPORARY VOICE FOR BUDDHA'S WISDOM

 This course provides a unique opportunity to study with a teacher who has made these powerful teachings the center of her contemplative life for 35 years.
 Elizabeth promises a lively, practical, and fun exploration featuring exercises and guided meditations to deepen your living experience of these teachings.

-Enroll today to join Finding Freedom when it begins on March 25, 2019.
+Enroll today to join Finding Freedom.

 In this post, Elizabeth is joined at Windhorse Community Services by Gretchen Kahre (Windhorse Senior Clinician, and Elizabeth’s fellow student and close friend), and Chuck Knapp (Windhorse Co-Director).